apache/directory-fortress-core/README.txt

 Prereq notes:

  - Fortress is LDAPv3 compliant and works with any directory server.
- - Tested with ApacheDS: FORTRESS_HOME/README-QUICKSTART-APACHEDS.html.
+ - Tested with ApacheDS: FORTRESS_HOME/deprecate/README-QUICKSTART-APACHEDS.html.
+ - Tested with OpenLDAP: FORTRESS_HOME/deprecate/README-QUICKSTART.html.
 ___________________________________________________________________________________
 ###################################################################################
 # SECTION 1.
 Options for installing OpenLDAP to target server environment